hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - Transaction Author Agreement is stored in Config Ledger.

-- Transaction Author Agreement consists of a text and a unique version.
+- Every Transaction Author Agreement consists of a text, unique version and ratification date.
 See [transactions.md](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md) for details.

+- There could be multiple active Transaction Author Agreements in ledger.

+- It's possible to set a retirement date on non-latest Transaction Author Agreement.

+- It's also possible to retire all Transaction Author Agreements at once (thus stopping enforcing Transaction Author Agreement on ledger).

 - It's possible to get the latest Transaction Author Agreement from the ledger.